MikeWeaver-dev/AIChef/README.md

 The app is desinged to help people cook!
 They can input their ingredients in the "pantry" tab and use the AI to generate recipes.
 Kind of simple but cool.
 I think the project was more focused on AI integration and incredible design, as opposed to groundbreaking functionality.

-Check the app out yourself at Mikeweaver.dev/AIChef
+Check the app out yourself at Mikeweaver.dev/AIChef or on your mobile app store!

 Most of my code is in src for web, app for mobile, and sever for backend.
 Co ahead and take a look!